ANALYSIS OF POLITICAL INSTITUTIONS

-Democracy in the nineteenth century – the historical context, Tocqueville, Mill, Marx
+Democracy in the nineteenth century – the historical context, Kant, Tocqueville, Mill, Hegel, Marx

-Democracy in the twentieth century – the historical context, Weber, elitism, Kelsen,
+Democracy in the twentieth century – the historical context, Weber, Schumpeter, Rawls, Nozick, Habermas, Foucault.

-Other texts that may be useful in order to deepen the understanding of the issues treated during the course are:
+Other texts that may be useful in order to deepen the understanding of the issues touched in the course are:

 R. Esposito, C. Galli (a cura di), Enciclopedia del pensiero politico, Roma-Bari, Laterza, 2005;